Tc2r1/Dev_Interview_Prep_App/.github/ISSUE_TEMPLATE/add_to_quiz.md

 ---
 name: 🚀 Add To Question Or Answers Json.
-about: Add Quiz Question and Answers
+about: Add Quiz Question and Answers, beginner friendly, first timers welcome.
-title: "[FEATURE NAME]"
+title: "Add 3 Quiz Questions or Answers to Json"
-labels: [good first issue], hacktoberfest-accepted, "help wanted"
+labels: good first issue, hacktoberfest-accepted, help-wanted, help wanted
 ---

 ## Level 1 Contributions - Add a minimal of 3 objects to the questions or answers json of your choice.